-Extended queue description for users and operators.
-The string consists of up to 255 characters; if it contains lowercase letters, or non-alphanumeric characters (including blanks), enclose it in quotation marks ("").

-Specify whether queue can accept jobs from generic queues.
-Valid for execution, not generic or logical, queues.

-/FORM_MOUNTED=form-type Select mounted form.
+/DESCRIPTION="string" /NODESCRIPTION Extended queue description for users and operators.
+The string consists of up to 255 characters; if it contains lowercase letters, or non-alphanumeric characters (including blanks), enclose it in quotation marks (""). /ENABLE_GENERIC /NOENABLE_GENERIC Specify whether queue can accept jobs from generic queues.
+Valid for execution, not generic or logical, queues. /FORM_MOUNTED=form-type Select mounted form.
 For a job to print, its form (either explicit, or taken from the default form for the queue) must specify a stock that matches the stock of the mounted form; otherwise, the job remains pending until the mounted form is changed to supply a matching stock.
 Forms are installation-specific.
 You can specify a form as a number or a name defined by the DEFINE/CHARACTERISTIC command.
-Valid for execution, not generic or logical, queues. /FULL Used with /INTERACTIVE to prompt for all queue attributes. /GENERIC=(queue-name,) /NOGENERIC Define a generic queue, and specify the execution queues to which it transfers jobs for printing.
-A generic queue lacks most queue attributes-they are provided by its associated execution queues.
+Valid for execution, not generic or logical, queues. /FULL Used with /INTERACTIVE to prompt for all attribute settings, not just the most common ones. /GENERIC=(queue-name,) /NOGENERIC Define a generic queue, and specify the execution queues to which it transfers jobs for printing.
+A generic queue lacks most queue attributes - they are provided by its associated execution queues.
 However, a generic queue can supply a default document specification. /INTERACTIVE Prompt interactively for queue attribute settings, instead of taking their values from command qualifiers.
-By default, prompts for most common attributes and supplies default settings for others; use /FULL to prompt for all. /LIBRARY=(library-name/DATA_TYPE=type,) Specify device control libraries for queue.
-Libraries must be located in SYS\$LIBRARY:, and must have a file type of .TLB.
-Each specification consists of library filename and a /DATA_TYPE qualifier that specifies the data type of the library contents.
-Data types are the same as those allowed for the PrintKit PRINT DATA_TYPE parameter.
+By default, prompts for most common attributes and supplies default settings for others; use /FULL to prompt for all.